Wireless at Laurier

-Please note that the use of the Laurier wireless network is subject to the Senate Policy: Principles in the Use of Information Technology.
+Please note that the use of the Laurier wireless network is subject to the University Policy: Principles in the Use of Information Technology.

 Any website that has HTTPS:// is a secure site and all information should be encrypted by the website and safe.
 For this reason it is recommended that “laurierwifi” is used only for casual web browsing and secure web services such as webmail where you see HTTPS:// in the website address.

 It is also highly recommended that you have up-to-date anti-virus software and a firewall active on your laptop/notebook.
 For more information about how to check, please visit our Anti-Virus & Firewall information.

 If you need assistance connecting to “laurierwifi” please check out our Laurierwifi Instructions before contacting Help Desk.

 WIFI is a wireless local area network (LAN).
 It functions exactly as a wired LAN but does not require a physical connection to operate.
 A LAN enables computing devices to interconnect to share information in a limited physical area, like a building.
 The university seamlessly connects all of the LAN’s together for every building across our campuses and to the world at large.

 WIFI operates in two frequency ranges - 2.4 and 5 GHz.
 Campus computing has the highest density requirements for WIFI that we are aware of, with many students in close physical proximity to one another and often with 2 or more WIFI connected devices.
 For this reason you need to ensure your devices can operate in both 2.4 and 5 GHz bands.
 (This is discussed in more detail in the frequently asked questions section below.)